Sparcie/Bobsfury/source/readme.txt

 License
 -------
-I can't imagine why you'd want to use my code, but if you want to for some reason please contact me.
+I can't imagine why you'd want to use my code, but feel free to as long as it's non-comercial.
 The PC speaker Music unit (music.pas) belongs to J. C. Kessels and was a free to use download - I'd suggest crediting him if you use this.
 The site I got it from is long gone!